 The park sits along the Singapore River and faces the Marina Bay Sands.
 Visit in the afternoon to catch the sunset colors glistening over the hotel complex.

 You can also see other landmarks from this spot, such as the Esplanade and the Singapore Flyer.
-At night, these views become much more stellar and overwhelming.
-You can simply chill on the river steps or enjoy a splendid dinner at The Fullerton Hotel, which is just right behind the park.
+At night, these views become more stellar and overwhelming.
+Chill on the river steps or enjoy a splendid dinner at The Fullerton Hotel, which is just right behind the park.

 There are a lot of other things to do within the 82-hectare plot.
-You can trek within the rainforest or even have a picnic on the verdant grounds of Symphony Lake.
+Trek within the rainforest or enjoy a picnic on the verdant grounds of Symphony Lake.
 Never leave the park without taking a snap of the Bandstand, which is an octagonal gazebo built in 1930.

 Another oasis in the city, Fort Canning Park merges both history and nature in one spot.
 Sitting on a hill, the 18-hectare park quietly chronicles the splendor of Malay royalties during the medieval times and the downfall of the British forces when they surrendered to the Japanese during World War II.